ynnsnr/beathub-chrome-extension/README.md

 # AutoCrate by [BeatHub](https://www.beathub.co)

-AutoCrate is a Chrome Extension that lets you passively browse [Splice](https://splice.com/sounds) samples.
+AutoCrate is a Chrome / Firefox Extension that lets you passively browse [Splice](https://splice.com/sounds/search/samples) and [Landr](https://samples.landr.com/browse) samples.
 It automatically plays each sample, flips through pages, and stops when all tracks are done.
 Perfect for multitasking while discovering new sounds.

 ## Installation